pgupta013/pgupta013.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏼 Hello there, I'm Pranjul!"
+title: "Hello there, I'm Pranjul!👋🏼"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 🧠 I'm a final year Ph.D. candidate at Justus-Liebig University (JLU), Giessen, Germany, under the guidance of Dr.rer.nat.
 Katharina Dobs, focusing on Visual Cognition & Computational Neuroscience.